SpaceCraftTR/SpaceEditor/README.md

 ### IMPORTANT BUILD WARNING

 When you first open the Code::Blocks project file, rebuild the projects.
-Otherwise, the program won't compile and terminate with error code -1.
+Otherwise, the program won't compile and GCC will terminate with returning -1.